 We would plan to make this available for July business and provide for posting by June 22.

 The Enron On Line system is administered by Enron Networks, an Enron corp. subsidiary.
-We will be responsible for the content of all transactions place on Enron On Line and the award of capacity.
+We will be responsible for the content of all transactions placed on Enron On Line and the award of capacity.
 Enron Networks will administer the system itself, including security and issuance of passwords.
 We will enter into an agreement with Enron On Line to make sure that their access to data for system support purposes will in no way serve as a conduit to allowing ENA personnel to access this data.
+This is great—if this doesn’t satisfy them, we’ve got bigger problems than the July 1 date

 Q&A